ROSEN, A GLOBALLY RECOGNIZED LAW FIRM, Encourages Hesai Group Investors with Losses to Secure Counsel Before Important Deadline in First Filed Securities Class Action Commenced by the Firm – HSAI

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Hesai Group (NASDAQ: HSAI) pursuant and/or traceable to Company’s initial public offering conduced in February 2023 (the “IPO”), of the important June 6, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Hesai Group HSAI pursuant and/or traceable to Company's initial public offering conduced in February 2023 (the "IPO"), of the important June 6, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Hesai securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.